corrode/corrode.github.io/content/blog/iterators/index.md

 }
 ```

-That might look a little intimidating at first, but if you look closely, you
-can see that `Counter` uses a `for` loop to iterate over the elements of the
-iterator and also uses the `entry` API to insert a new key or increment the
-value; just like we did manually before.
+That might look a little intimidating at first, but if you squint, you'll see that `Counter` uses a `for` loop to iterate over the elements of the iterator and also uses the `entry` API to insert a new key or increment the value; just like we did manually before.

 The final, missing piece can be found in the Rust standard library
 in the [`Iterator` trait](https://doc.rust-lang.org/std/iter/trait.Iterator.html):